agntcy/acp-spec/docs/README.md

 1. The server returns the final result.

 ### Thread Runs
 Agents can support thread run.
-Support for thread run is signaled in the agent manifest.
+Support for thread run is signaled in the agent ACP descriptor.

 When an agent supports thread run, each run is associated to a thread, and at the end of the run a thread state is kept in the server.